-John Boubede, “Bo,” was a friend of Marty’s who had been living at Marty’s house.
-The two had only met weeks before while Bobede was receiving treatment for post-traumatic stress disorder at the nearby Veterans Administration Hospital.
+Marty had a friend, John Boubede, who had been living at Marty’s house.
+The two had only met weeks before the killings while Boubede was receiving treatment for post-traumatic stress disorder at the nearby Veterans Administration Hospital.

-On the night of the Keddie cabin murders, Marilyn, Boubede, and Marty had been out together at the local bar.
+On the night of the Keddie cabin murders, Marilyn, Boubede (or Bo as they called him), and Marty had been out together at the local bar.
 All three returned home later, but Marty and Bo went out again.
 When they returned to the bar much later, they were wearing suits, as if they had spent the evening at a business meeting.
 One theory is that they really wanted people to notice them.

 During the interrogation after the murders, Boubede told police that he worked as a police officer in Chicago for 18 years.
 However, this turned out to be untrue.
 He also exaggerated about how long he had lived in Keddie.
 Additionally, he said that Marilyn was his niece, which was also false.
 Some sources claim that Boubede had a crush on Sue, who supposedly rejected him twice.

 Despite his lies and inconsistencies in his stories, police cleared him as a suspect.
-Later, investigators learned that Boubede had a criminal record.
-Moreover, he was working as an enforcer with the mafia in Chicago.
-Investigators believed he was cooperating with the Department of Justice as an informant.
-Therefore, it may not be a coincidence that the Department of Justice in Sacramento stepped into the Keddie case early.
+Later, investigators learned that Boubede had a criminal record and was working as an enforcer with the mafia in Chicago.
+Investigators believe he was cooperating with the Department of Justice as an informant.
+This may be the reason the Department of Justice in Sacramento stepped into the Keddie case early.
 But curiously, instead of sending homicide detectives, they sent organized crime investigators to Keddie.

 John Boubede left Keddie after the murders and returned to Chicago, where he died in 1988.